Mastering USMLE Step 2 Preparation in 10 Steps

 Choose Your Step 2 CK Resources

 A commonly made mistake is using Step 2 study time to get through all of the resources available.
 This can be overwhelming and keep you from using your limited study time to understand concepts since you will be more focused on finishing each resource.
 You should only use 2-3 high-yield resources to study for USMLE Step 2 CK.
 Your main resource should be a question bank, like UWorld.
-Your other resource should provide you with topic review.
+Your other resources should provide you with topic review.
 You can use OnlineMedEd, Boards & Beyond, or AMBOSS.
+For students seeking extra structure, many of these tools also offer built-in Step 2 CK preparation tips that can further guide your daily study goals.

 Assign Time for Practice Questions in Your Study Plan